We are often asked, ‘how deep should I make my pool?”

 Because it really depends on who is going to be using your pool and what does the current shape and design reasonably allow for.

-Generally when clients come to us to build their pool, their questions revolve around size, shape, placement and material but it really is worth considering the depth of the pool right from get-go.
+Generally when clients come to a pool builder, their questions revolve around size, shape, placement and material but it really is worth considering the depth of the pool right from get-go.

 What’s the most common solution?